EduardoSilva09/esfcoin_BEP20/README.md

 - **constructor:** Initializes the contract with an initial supply of 1000 ESF tokens and sets the contract creator as the owner.

 - **mint:** Allows eligible addresses to mint tokens based on the current `_mintAmount` and `_mintDelay`.
-Requires that minting is enabled and that the caller has waited the required delay since the last minting operation.
+The function checks if minting is enabled (`_mintAmount > 0`) and ensures that the caller has waited the required time (`nexMint[to]` timestamp) since their last minting.
+If both conditions are met, it mints tokens to the specified address and updates the timestamp to enforce the delay before they can mint again.
+Only accessible to the contract owner.

 - **setMintingAmount:** Sets a new value for `_mintAmount`.
 Only accessible to the contract owner.